 Chris King

 Chris King is the accounting department administrator for Lincoln Investment, a securities broker dealer located in Ft.
-Washington, PA, and has been with the firm for over 22 years.
-In addition to her accounting responsibilities, she manages Lincoln’s employee yoga program and has been an active volunteer with Philabundance.
-Born in Philadelphia, Chris now lives in Cheltenham Township where she raised two daughters.
-She earned her BA in Psychology from West Chester University.
+Washington, PA, and has been with the firm for 27 years.
+In addition to her accounting responsibilities, she co-manages LINCOLN CARES, the company’s charitable giving sector which is funded by employee contributions that are matched by Lincoln and donated to employee nominated charities.

 “I’ve had the good fortune to experience the bountiful impact BPOC has on communities and individuals alike.
 BPOC is an invaluable resource for learning about substance use disorder and works diligently to reduce the stigma surrounding it.
 But more than an educational arm, BPOC extends an understanding and warm embrace to audiences and individuals that is immeasurable.
 I’m honored to be a part of the team!”